bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 date: 2019-02-14 22:13:42
 ---

-This document covers common customizations of BigBlueButton 2.2-beta (referred hereafter as BigBlueButton).
+This document covers common customizations of BigBlueButton 2.2.

 # Common Customizations